dogafincan/go-english-greetings/README.md

-# go-hello
+# go-english-greetings
-Print English greetings in Go.
+Go package that returns a random greeting in English.